 10. Baby On Board Sign

 C’mon, you need one of these!

 You get a lot of idiots on the road….you know the ones who try and attach themselves to the back of your car because they want to go faster.
-When I added a to my car, it reduced the number of idiots who were trying to push my car!
+When I added a baby-on-board sign to my car, it reduced the number of idiots who were trying to push my car!

 It didn’t remove it completely, unfortunately.